MrEshboboyev/newsletter/README.md

 This project is licensed under the MIT License.
 Feel free to use and adapt the code for your own projects.

 ## 🔖 Tags
-C#, .NET, MassTransit, Saga, RabbitMQ, EF Core, PostgreSQL, Event-Driven Architecture, Messaging, Newsletter System, Clean Code, NSwag, Swagger, Docker
+C#, .NET, MassTransit, Saga, RabbitMQ, EF Core, PostgreSQL, Event-Driven Architecture, Messaging, Newsletter System, Clean Code, NSwag, Swagger, Docker, OpenTelemetry, Distributed Tracing, Observability

 ---